softcreations01/vpc-public-priate-subnets-aws-cli/README.md

     8.Associates the private subnet with the route table.

-Customization
+**Customization**

 You can customize the script by changing the following variables:

-    vpc_cidr: The CIDR block for the VPC.
+1. vpc_cidr☑️ The CIDR block for the VPC.

-    public_subnet_cidr: The CIDR block for the public subnet.
+2. public_subnet_cidr☑️ The CIDR block for the public subnet.

-    private_subnet_cidr: The CIDR block for the private subnet.
+3. private_subnet_cidr☑️ The CIDR block for the private subnet.

-You can also adjust the availability zones and other parameters to match your specific requirements.
+_You can also adjust the availability zones and other parameters to match your specific requirements._

-Note
+**Note**

-    Ensure that you have configured the AWS CLI with the appropriate IAM permissions to create VPC resources.
+🥇Ensure that you have configured the AWS CLI with the appropriate IAM permissions to create VPC resources.

-    This script creates a basic VPC setup.
+🥈This script creates a basic VPC setup.
 For more complex configurations, consider using AWS CloudFormation or Terraform.

-    Be cautious when running scripts that create AWS resources to avoid unintended charges.
+🥉Be cautious when running scripts that create AWS resources to avoid unintended charges.